bitwes/Gut/wiki/Memory-Management.md

 # Using `add_child` in Tests
 When you call `add_child` from within a test the object is added as a child of the test script.
-The test script is a child of the GUT gui.
+The test script is a child of the GUT GUI.
 Any child you add to a test will not be freed until the end of the test run.
-GUT holds onto the test scripts until the end for summary inforation.
+GUT holds onto the test scripts until the end for summary information.
 GUT will output a warning if a test script has children when it finishes running.

 It is best to free any children you add in a test in that same test.
 GUT has two helper functions that will add the child and free the child after the test.
 These are `add_child_autofree` and `add_child_autoqfree`.
 These work the same way as `autofree` and `autoqfree` but take the additional step of calling `add_child`.
 These methods also return whatever is passed to them so you can cut down on lines of code.
 ```